-Full qualification for an application is not only achieved after successful qualification of the PVA and its components on coupon level.
-Robustness against some environments can only be demonstrated in the final solar array configuration, that may comprise amongst others full size panel on-station thermal cycling and sine vibration, acoustic noise, and wing deployment testing at subsystem or spacecraft level.
+Full qualification of an application is not achieved after successful qualification of the solar panel substrate, PVA and its components at coupon level only.
+Robustness against certain environments can only be demonstrated in the final solar array configuration, that may comprise amongst others full size panel on-station thermal cycling and sine vibration, acoustic noise, and wing deployment testing at subsystem or spacecraft level.